rkitover/windows-dev-guide/README.md

 You get `node` and `npm` from the nodejs package.
 You can install any NodeJS utilities you need with `npm install -g <utility>`, and it will be available in your `$env:PATH`.
-For example, I use `doctoc` to maintain this and other markdown documents.
+For example, I use `doctoc` and `markdown-link-check` to maintain this and other markdown documents.

-The `python` and `pip` tools (version 3) come from the Chocolatey python package.
+The `python` and `pip` tools (version 3) come from the Chocolatey `python` package.
 To install utilities from `pip` use the `--user` flag, e.g.:

 ```powershell
 pip install --user conan
 ```

-, you will also need the user directory in your `$env:PATH`, this is done for you in the [`$profile`](#setting-up-powershell), the path depends on the Python version and looks something like this:
+, you will also need to add the user directory in your `$env:PATH`, this is done for you in the [`$profile`](#setting-up-powershell).
+The path depends on the Python version and looks something like
+this:

 ```console
 ~/AppData/Roaming/Python/Python310/Scripts